The First Rule

 The judge also may disqualify images for not meeting the theme, at their discretion.
 The judge does not necessarily have to consider theme appropriateness in awards, but may.
 For example, the judge may choose to bias the awards towards images she thinks fulfill the theme in the most interesting or creative way.
 Or she may simply judge the images ignoring the theme since all images have been accepted for the theme already.

-February is Oldie Competition month.
-For the February competition, images of any age may be entered.
+January (2020) is Oldies Competition month.
+For this competition, images of any age may be entered.
 The two year limitation is lifted.
-The competition is otherwise handled like any unthemed competition.
+The competition is otherwise handled like any open-themed competition.

-25% of the entrants in each class will receive awards.
+At least 25% of the entrants in each class will receive awards.
 Awards given are 1st, 2nd, 3rd and multiple honorable mentions (as appropriate for the number of entrants).
-For example, if there are 20 images submitted, there there will be 5 awards: 1st, 2nd, 3rd and 2x Honorable Mentions.
+The number of awards is equal to the number of entrants divided by four, rounded up to the next integer.
+For example, if there are 17, 18, 19, or 20 images submitted, there there will be 5 awards: 1st, 2nd, 3rd and 2x Honorable Mentions.

 Digital Projection Competition